On large-scale wind-drift ocean currents: An asymptotic approach in spherical coordinates: Governing equations

+We can now present the equations of motion.
+In addition to the velocity field $\bu'=u'\ep + v'\et + w'\er$ introduced previously, we denote by $\rho'$ the density and by $p'$ the pressure.
+We assume that the density varies only with depth, while still treating the fluid as incompressible, since a pressure change of about $500\,\mathrm{kPa}$ leads to only a $0.025\%$ variation in the density of water (see \cite{maslowe} and \citet{Vallis}).
+Therefore, the mass conservation equation reduces to the incompressibility condition, which in spherical coordinates reads

-are the horizontal and vertical kinematic eddy viscosities, corresponding to the dynamic (effective) horizontal and vertical viscosities $\mu'_{\rm h}$ and $\mu'_{\rm v}$, which are assumed to vary only with respect to depth.
-We note that the concept of eddy viscosity represents a simple model for the closure of the turbulence problem, based on the hypothesis that Reynolds stresses are proportional to the mean velocity gradient (and thus depend on flow conditions) but do not represent a physical characteristic of the fluid \citep{Pedlosky, Pope}.
+In addition to incompressibility, in the equations of motions we assume the fluid flow to be laminar, with the turbulent effects parametrised by the dynamic (effective) horizontal and vertical viscosities $\mu'_{\rm h}$ and $\mu'_{\rm v}$, which, like the density, are assumed to vary only with respect to the depth.
+We note that the concept of eddy viscosity represents a simple model for the closure of the turbulence problem, based on the hypothesis that Reynolds stresses are proportional to the mean velocity gradient (and thus depend on flow conditions) but do not represent a physical characteristic of the fluid \citep{Pedlosky, Pope}; we will make additional remarks on the eddy viscosity in §~\ref{section scaling} and §~\ref{section discussion}.
+With these assumptions, the Navier--Stokes equations in spherical rotating coordinates are (see the derivation by \citet{mioGoverning}):

-In addition to the Navier--Stokes equation, which expresses Newton's second law, we have the continuity equation in spherical coordinates, describing conservation of mass within the fluid bulk.
-For constant density, this reduces to the incompressibility condition
+where $R' \approx 6371\, \mathrm{km}$ is the Earth's average radius and $g' \approx 9.81 \, \mathrm{m\, s^{-2}}$ is the average gravitational acceleration at ground level.
+It is worth remarking that the Navier-Stokes equation \eqref{NS 2}, derived by \cite{mioGoverning} to correct some errors generally present in the literature, could be further generalised.
+Indeed, the tensor related to the eddy viscosity considered by \cite{mioGoverning} is isotropic in the horizontal directions and is assumed to vary only with depth.
+Accounting for a more general eddy viscosity tensor (in the vein of recent works in the $f$-plane approximation, such as those by \citet{Wirth2010} or \citet{BykovGordin}), while technically possible and undoubtedly interesting, requires extensive calculations that would exceed the scope of this work.
+Therefore, for the time being, we content ourselves with the simpler stress tensor from \citet{mioGoverning} and leave the more general case for future investigations.